antleaf/doapr/webroot/content/repositories/bepress_legal_repository.md

 record_count: 'Full text : 169 686'
 remining_indrawn_item: Papers are totally removed
 repository_type: Disciplinary
-scientific_committees:
+scientific_committees: "\L"
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://law.bepress.com/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version (replace the older)
 who_can_deposit: Authors from associated Universities
 withdrawal_authorisation: Send an email to working_papers@bepress.com and we will remove the paper for you.
-withdrawal_policy: You can ask anytime to remove your paper from the repository
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
   :feature: indexing